 That feeling when you realize, after being a power metal fan for half your life, that the first verse of Somewhere Out in Space is nearly identical to the verses of Traveler in Time:

-BRAINMEAT - My original metal album on Bandcamp (free) Operation British - My Gundam chiptune album @ Anime Remix "You know BornInCrimson, guys, right?
+BRAINMEAT (and POWER METAL CHIPS) - My albums on Bandcamp (all free/name your price) SoundCloud Operation British - My Gundam chiptune album @ Anime Remix "You know BornInCrimson, guys, right?
 The guy who hosts, like, Dwelling of Duels?
 I was in there with him, and Master Hatchet, that guy kicks ass.
 He has like these metal arrangements.
 But anyways.
 I'm trying to say...uh...I was there with these guys, and uh..."

 I've been talking to this girl recently who goes to the same school I graduated from and it turns out she's also a pretty big metalhead.
 We've been trying to figure out a time when we could both meet up in the city and hit some metal bars (Duff's, Saint Vitus and the like), but our schedules don't sync at all.
 Turns out she's coming into the city in two weeks to see Kreator though.
 So I figured "I haven't seen Kreator in like 6 years.
 Alright sure I'll go see Kreator with you and then we'll go out to bars afterwards."